Naatu Naatu: Synopsis

-The music video is a direct clip from a scene in RRR, which features Ram (Ram Charan) and Bheem (Rama Rao) singing the lyrics and out-dancing the rich British men at a fancy British party, encouraged by Bheem's love interest Jenny (Olivia Morris).
-By the song's climax, Ram and Bheem ignite a dance battle between themselves and the British men, who each fall down one by one as they fail to keep up; and despite being cheered for, Ram pretends to injure his leg and falls over to allow Bheem to win the battle and impress Jenny.
+The music video is a direct clip from a scene in RRR, which features Raju and Bheem singing the lyrics and out-dancing the rich British men at a fancy British party, encouraged by Bheem's love interest Jenny.
+By the song's climax, Raju and Bheem ignite a dance battle between themselves and the British men, who each fall down one by one as they fail to keep up; and despite being cheered for, Raju pretends to injure his leg and falls over to allow Bheem to win the battle and impress Jenny.

 Reception

 Within 24 hours of its release, the song crossed over 17 million views in Telugu (becoming the most-viewed Telugu song), and 35 million views in all five languages on YouTube.
-It also became the fastest Telugu song to cross 1 million likes, In February 2022, the song crossed over 200 million views in all languages.
+It also became the fastest Telugu song to cross 1 million likes.
+In February 2022, the song crossed over 200 million views in all languages.